tc39/notes/meetings/2019-06/june-5.md

 MBS: Do we have any implementor have concerns?

-FTG: In V8 it's already implemented behind a flag, and I do plan to submit tests to Test262.
+FYT: In V8 it's already implemented behind a flag, and I do plan to submit tests to Test262.
 I do support Dan's position having those requirements.

 #### Conclusion/Resolution